 Let gamma be a simple graph, and k a non-negative integer or vector of non-negative integers.
 This function returns a set K (possibly empty) of complete subgraphs of size k of gamma.
 The vertices may have weights, which should be non-zero integers if k is an integer and non-zero d-vectors of non-negative integers if k is a d-vector, and in these cases, a complete subgraph of size k means a complete subgraph whose vertex-weights sum to k.
 The exact nature of the set K depends on the values of the parameters supplied to this function.
 A complete subgraph is represented by its vertex-set.

-The optional parameter G must be a subgroup of gamma
+The optional parameter G must be a subgroup of gamma.group and

 specifies the (often powerful) constraint that each returned complete